imarkwick/boris_bikes/crc.md

 it should:
 - accept a broken bike from the van 		x
 - fix the bike 													x
-- release a fixed bike to the van
+- release a fixed bike to the van 			x
-- know when it is full
+- know when it is full									x
-- not accept a bike when it is full
+- not accept a bike when it is full 		x
-- know when it is empty
-- not release a bike when it is empty

 it interacts with:
 - Bike